I am a herdsman on a dairy farm in DeForest. I enjoy being there. They treat me like family.

 - The WHC offers free screenings of the film Los Lecheros, a carefully researched 20-minute documentary film that explores Wisconsin’s shifting landscape of dairy production and rising tensions over undocumented dairy workers.
 Screenings are followed by facilitated discussions.

-Like the immigrants and migrants who came before them, many Latinx Wisconsinites have made faith and religious institutions a central component of community life.
+Like the immigrants and migrants who came before them, many Latino Wisconsinites have made faith and religious institutions a central component of community life.
 In the 1920s, the Catholic Church served as a vital point of reception and incorporation for Milwaukee’s earliest Mexican arrivals.
-Today, while the majority of the Latinx population in the United States belongs to the Roman Catholic Church, the number of people within the Latinx community who identify as other denominations or who are unaffiliated with any religion is growing.
-Fifty-nine percent of the Latinx population in the U.S. noted that religion continues to play a ‘very important’ role in their life.
+Today, while the majority of the Latino population in the United States belongs to the Roman Catholic Church, the number of people within the Latino community who identify as other denominations or who are unaffiliated with any religion is growing.
+Fifty-nine percent of the Latino population in the U.S. noted that religion continues to play a ‘very important’ role in their life.